darklang/tablecloth/README.md

 [![Opam](https://img.shields.io/badge/opam_package-0.7.0-brightgreen)](https://opam.ocaml.org/packages/tablecloth-native)

-Tablecloth is an ergonomic, cross-platform, standard library for use with OCaml and ReasonML.
-It provides an easy-to-use, comprehensive and performant standard library, that has the same API on all OCaml/ReasonML/Bucklescript platforms.
+Tablecloth is an ergonomic, cross-platform, standard library for use with OCaml and Rescript.
+It provides an easy-to-use, comprehensive and performant standard library, that has the same API on all OCaml/Rescript platforms.

 **Tablecloth is alpha-quality software, and is pre-1.0.
 The API will change over time as we get more users.
 Caveat emptor.**